harung1993/pantryPal_Selfhosted/README.md

 - **Bug reports** are welcome via GitHub Issues
 - **Feature suggestions** appreciated
 - **Forks encouraged** for personal customization
-- **Commercial use** requires permission (see LICENSE)

-If PantryPal solves your household problem too, I'd love to hear about it!
+- **Pull requests** considered for features that benefit the community

+By contributing, you agree that your contributions will be licensed under the same terms as the project.

 ---

 ## License

-**AGPL-3.0 - Personal Use**
+**Personal Use License**

-Copyright (c) 2025 Harun Gunasekaran
+Copyright (c) 2025 PalStack

-This software is free for personal, non-commercial use.
-If PantryPal helps you solve the same problem it solved for me, that's wonderful!

-For commercial use, please reach out.
+**Free for Personal Use:** PantryPal is freely available for personal, non-commercial, self-hosted use.
+You can install it, modify it, and use it in your home.

+**Commercial & Hosted Services:** PalStack reserves the exclusive right to offer PantryPal as a hosted service or commercial product.
+If you want to offer PantryPal as a service, integrate it into a commercial product, or deploy it in a business setting, please contact us for licensing.

+**Full License:** See [LICENSE](LICENSE) file for complete terms.

+**Questions?** Email palstack4u@gmail.com

 ---

 ## Acknowledgments

-- **My wife** - For the original suggestion to "just keep a list" which I spectacularly over-engineered
+- **My wife** - For the original suggestion to "just keep a list"
 - **Three cans of tomato sauce** - For sitting in my basement and inspiring this entire project
+- **Claude, Qwen Coder, and ChatGPT** - For being patient teachers when I had no idea what I was doing
 - **Open Food Facts** - For the amazing product database API
 - **Home Assistant Community** - For building an incredible smart home platform
 - **Docker** - For making "but it works on my machine" a thing of the past
-- **Everyone who said "just use Google Keep"** - You're not wrong, you're just... simpler than me
+- **Everyone who said "just use Google Keep"** - You're not wrong

 ---

 ## Contact

 **Project Maintainer:** Harun Gunasekaran
 **Email:** palstack4u@gmail.com
 **GitHub:** [@harung1993](https://github.com/harung1993)

 **PalStack Projects:**
 - PantryPal - This project
 - PropertyPal - Coming soon
+- DebtFree - Coming soon
+- MinglePal - Coming soon
 - BudgetPal - Planned

 ---